cemu-project/Cemu/BUILD.md

 You should now have a Cemu executable file in the /bin folder, which you can run using `./bin/Cemu_release`.

 ## Updating Cemu and source code
-1. To update your Cemu local repository, use the command `git pull --recurse-submodules` (run this command on the Cemu root).
+1. To update your Cemu local repository, use the command `git pull --recurse-submodules` (run this command in the Cemu root).
     - This should update your local copy of Cemu and all of its dependencies.
 2. Then, you can rebuild Cemu using the steps listed above, according to whether you use Linux or Windows.